hilverd/vagrant-ubuntu-oracle-xe/README.md

 ## Troubleshooting

+### Errors when Unzipping

+If you get an error containing `/usr/bin/unzip -o oracle-xe-11.2.0-1.0.x86_64.rpm.zip returned 2` during `vagrant up`, then the zip file you have downloaded is probably corrupted.
+This can be fixed by re-downloading, replacing the corrupted file, and running `vagrant reload --provision`.

+### Memory

 It is important to assign enough memory to the virtual machine, otherwise you will get an error

     ORA-00845: MEMORY_TARGET not supported on this system